What is the Best Planer for Beginners? Affordable for Woodworkers (2023)

 3. PORTER-CABLE PC60THP

-You don’t need to buy substandard tools to stay on budget because you can get an affordable and reliable planer through PORTER-CABLE PC60THP.
+While I understand that not everyone wants to break the bank when getting started with woodworking, you don’t need to buy substandard tools to stay on budget.
+Here’s where the PORTER-CABLE PC60THP comes in.
 It might not be the most powerful machine, but its 6-amp motor is more than enough to tackle heavy-duty jobs.

-If you ask our testers, the unit’s dust port is one of the features that makes it very handy.
-As you know, using power tools produces sawdust [1], so having this feature will keep your workshop clean and safe.
+If you ask me, the unit’s dust port is one of the features that makes it very handy.
+As you know, using power tools produces sawdust [1], so having this feature keeps your workshop clean and safe.

 4. WEN PL1252

-It also features a 15-amp motor system, which explains why it can run up to 18000 RPM without issues.
+The 15-amp motor is no slouch either.
+This thing runs up to 18,000 RPM without breaking a sweat.
 Thanks to this, getting the job done can be faster than you’d think.

 5. CRAFTSMAN CMEW320